OpenInternet/copilot/_posts/2016-01-04-sample-training-activity.md

 -   Invite participants to visit the site themselves, using their own devices.

-Show the websites blocked by Co-Pilot
+Show the websites blocked by CoPilot
 -----------------------------------------------------

--   In a browser, visit site that you blocked with Co-Pilot
+-   In a browser, visit site that you blocked with CoPilot

 -   Explain the concept of DNS, and how just like participants have an IP address, participants must get the IP address of websites that they visit.